appercept/Delphi-WebMocks/README.md

 WebMock.StubRequest('*', '*').WithContent('String content.');
 ```

-#### Matching request document path or headers by regular-expression
+#### Matching request document path, headers, or content by regular-expression
 Matching a request by regular-expression can be useful for stubbing dynamic
 routes for a ReSTful resource involving a resource name and an unknown resource
 ID such as `/resource/999`.
 Such a request could be stubbed by: